maulvi/Deluge-WebUI-Installer/README.md

 # Deluge WebUI Installer script

-For Debian 7/8 and Ubuntu Based environment
+For Debian 7/8 and Ubuntu 12/14/16 Based environment

+-tested with 18 but daemon service won't start

 This script install the latest version available
 ```